arvindr226/Terraform-Openstack-ProviderNetwork/README.md

  `network_provider = "datacenter" ## Provider network name` <br>
  `gateway = ["10.20.10.1","10.20.20.1"] ## Gateway of the each network` <br>

- #After updating this file you will require to run the terraform commands as below :
+ # After updating this file you will require to run the terraform commands as below : <br>
  To check the plan of the terraform template <br>
  `#terraform plan` <br>
  `#terraform apply`